• facebook

 Well, there is another method to recover the VMDK file using command prompt in the Windows operating system.

-Utilizing the Command Prompt is indeed a valuable technique for recovering VMDK files, but it is generally more suitable for users who are comfortable with command-line operations.
-However, even if you are a beginner, you can attempt to recover VMDK files using this method by following the steps outlined below.
+Using Command Prompt is also a great technique to recover VMDK files, but it is more suitable for technical users who are well-versed with CMD.
+Even if you’re a beginner, you can try to recover VMDK files with this method.
+Follow the below steps to recover the VMDK file with cmd.

 • Open the command prompt by pressing Window + R and enter cmd.